 An unfortunate side-effect of our 24-hour news cycle is that investors feel the need to act on a 24-hour cycle.
 If you simply wake up, read the newspaper (what a quaint idea!) to see how your stocks and the market as a whole performed the previous day, then watch CNBC a bit around lunch time, stock market futures may not matter to you.
 In a time of such wild—and immediate—off-hours overreaction, ignorance can be bliss.

 The market tends to react wildly to any unexpected news, not just invasions.
 Just look at the night Donald Trump was elected president.

 Wall Street panicked.
 Stock market futures plummeted, with Dow futures leading the way, falling as much as 900 points as the shock of Trump’s surprise victory set in.
 Take a look at this election night chart of S&P 500 futures, courtesy of CNN Money.

-By the next day, that panic was magically gone, and all three U.S. stock market indexes were up slightly in Wednesday trading, kicking off a post-election rally that hasn’t fully subsided nearly 10 months later.
+By the next day, that panic was magically gone, and all three U.S. stock market indexes were up slightly in Wednesday trading, kicking off a post-election rally that didn’t see a correction for nearly two years.